michaelbarton/bioinformatics-zen/content/markup/decomplected-workflows/longform/makefiles.markdown

     one.txt:
         # Command line steps to create 'one.txt'
+        # Multiple lines of shell commands can be used.

 Each target is described on the unindented lines.
-The target file to be created comes before the colon ':' and the dependencies needed to create this file come after.
+The name of the create file comes before the colon ':' and the dependencies needed to create this file come after.
 The shell commands to used generate the target file are on the indented lines following the task name.